LiveNathan/blog/_posts/2025-11-20-6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them.md

   detectability for human hearing

 While the inverse square law does create a level difference between direct and delayed sounds, it's often not enough to prevent audible comb filtering.
-Studies show that spectral dips of one octave width become audible at around 5dB depth, and peaks are generally more detectable than dips of the same magnitude.
+Studies show that spectral dips of one octave width become audible at around 5 dB depth, and peaks are generally more detectable than dips of the same magnitude.

 Research provides these useful thresholds:

 - Notches with a width ratio of 0.2 approach the limit of detectability across frequencies
-- For Q values higher than 10, notches below 125Hz become essentially inaudible
+- For Q values higher than 10, notches below 125 Hz become essentially inaudible
 - Notches with Q values of 30 are practically undetectable regardless of frequency

 In practice, this means even modest speaker placement differences during your car audio upgrade can create audible comb